kamranbekirovyz/versionarte/README.md

 }
 ```

-This JSON object represents the versioning information for an app, including its minimum and latest versions, and the availability status of the app.
+This JSON object represents versioning information for an app, including the minimum and latest versions, and the availability status.
 The information is stored separately for three different platforms: Android, iOS, and macOS.

 Each platform contains two objects: